itsnotvaishnavi/LeetClues-AI-Chrome-Extension/README.md

 ## 💡 How It Works

-1. Open any LeetCode problem in your browser
+1. **Auto Tracking**: Open any LeetCode problem.
+The Auto-Mentor will run in the background.
+If you're stuck for 15 seconds, a floating AI mentor will analyze your code and provide guidance natively on the page.
-2. Click the **LeetClues** extension icon
+2. **Manual Hints**: Click the **LeetClues** extension icon and click **Get Hint** or paste your code for instant, progressive feedback.
-3. Click **Get Hint**
+3. **Progressive System**: Each click provides a progressively stronger hint.
+Advanced levels show alternative and optimized approaches.
-4. Each click provides a progressively stronger hint — without spoiling the solution
+4. **Reveal Solution**: If you're absolutely stuck, use the "Reveal Solution" feature to clear your history and get the final answer.

 ---